sriveerisetti/NCAA_Mens_March_Madness_2025_2026/README.md

 ## Round 1 Predictions

 The blended prediction represents the estimated probability that the **favored (lower-seeded) team wins**.
-When the blended probability falls below our upset threshold of 0.575, we pick the underdog.
+A higher probability means the model is more confident the favorite wins.
+When the blended probability falls below our upset threshold of 0.58, the model believes the favorite is vulnerable and we pick the underdog instead.

 | Region | Favorite | Underdog | Blended Pred | Final Pick | Correct? |
 |--------|----------|----------|:------------:|------------|:--------:|